Introduction / History

 What Are Their Beliefs?

-In addition to farming, the Lepcha also specialize in carpentry, spinning, and weaving.
+In addition to farming, the Lepcha also specialize in carpentry, spinning and weaving.
 There is no division of labor based on sex.
-A man may spin and a woman may weave, or vice versa.
+A man may spin, and a woman may weave, or vice versa.
 Men and women work side by side in the fields.
-Rural citizens of Bhutan pay little or no taxes.
+Rural citizens of Nepal pay little or no taxes.
 However, they are required to work without pay on local projects.

-The Lepcha are gentle and live peacefully with almost no murders or thefts.
-They believe that aggression destroys the community, and all quarrels are handled immediately.
+The Rongkup are gentle and live peacefully with little crime in their villages.
+They believe that aggression destroys the community, and all quarrels are handled immediately by elders.

 The majority of the Lepcha consider themselves Buddhists.
 However, they practice two major religious philosophies: Lamaism, derived from Buddhism, and Mun, a folk religion.
-Though they are contradictory in nature, these beliefs are practiced simultaneously.
+Though they are contradictory, they practice these beliefs simultaneously.
+The Mun religion involves a special relationship with a family spirit.
+They use animal sacrifices and direct communication to appease and ward off evil spirits that may cause disease or disaster.

 What Are Their Needs?

-For Lamaists, making animal sacrifices is a terrible sin.
+For Lamaistic Buddhists, offering animal sacrifices is a terrible sin.
 Their philosophy is founded on reincarnation (continuous cycle of death and rebirth), and they believe that their works in this life will either reward or punish them in their next life.

 * Scripture Prayers for the Rongkup in Bhutan.